eupubs/vvxme/README.md

   - Install python 3.7 or above
   - Install the project:  'pip install vvxme'

+OS security notes:
+  - For Windows users: Run the console in Administrator mode to use VVX class in interactive mode.
+  - For Mac users: Requires sudo mode to run CLI Menu - 'sudo python vvxme'

 ## Using the inbuilt CLI Menu
 To invoke the CLI Menu, simply open a console and type command: 'python vvxme' or 'python -m vvxme'
-OS security notes:
-For Windows users: Run the console in Administrator mode.
-For Mac users: Run in sudo mode - 'sudo python vvxme'

 ### Available menus in this version:
 Main Selection Menu: